The treatment of feline infectious peritonitis (FIP) in the UK – an update FIP treatment protocols – what’s new?

 e.g., recurrence or lack of resolution of effusion, pyrexia, development of new ocular or neurological signs, or persistent clinical pathology abnormalities:

-• Ensure that you are still confident that the cat has FIP; review the diagnosis, look for additional pathology, and consider repeat sampling (e.g., external laboratory analysis and culture of any fluid; cytology or biopsy of lymph nodes ± feline coronavirus antigen or RNA detection, but bear-inmind that finding the virus is more difficult when on treatment), AGP;
+- Ensure that you are still confident that the cat has FIP; review the diagnosis, look for additional pathology, and consider repeat sampling (e.g., external laboratory analysis and culture of any fluid; cytology or biopsy of lymph nodes ± feline coronavirus antigen or RNA detection, but bear-in-mind that finding the virus is more difficult when on treatment), AGP;

-• If relapse occurs after completion of treatment; restart GS-441524 (or remdesivir) course at a higher dosage (minimum 2-3 mg/kg per dose higher than used previously) and ideally treat for another 12 weeks.
-The increased dosage used will depend on the dosage the cat was on before its relapse and the nature of the relapse, but can be up to that recommended for neurological FIP;
+- If relapse occurs after completion of treatment; restart GS-441524 (or remdesivir) course at a higher dosage (by 5-10 mg/kg/day and consider splitting into twice daily doses if treated orally once daily previously); the optimum duration for repeat treatment is not known but 12-weeks repeat treatment has been used successfully.
+The increased dosage used will depend on the dosage the cat was previously treated with and the nature of the relapse, but can be up to that recommended for neurological FIP (see dosage table 1 above);

-• If the cat is already receiving a high dosage of GS-441524 and/or TDM serum levels are adequate, consider switching to EIDD-1931 (see below) and seeking guidance (FIP advice email or specialists), as adjunct treatments such as mefloquine, feline interferon or polyprenyl immunostimulant may be options (see below).
+- If the cat is already receiving a high dosage of GS-441524 and/or TDM serum levels are adequate, consider switching to EIDD-1931 (see below) and seeking guidance (FIP advice email or specialists), as adjunct treatments such as mefloquine, feline interferon or polyprenyl immunostimulant may be options (see below).

 Treatment with EIDD-1931

-This drug is another antiviral effective for the treatment of FIP in cats, although knowledge of its usage is much less than for GS-441524.
-The recommended dosage is 15 mg/kg every 12 hours, and it is available in 60 mg tablets for oral use.
+The recommended dosage is 15-20 mg/kg every 12 hours, and it is available in 60 mg tablets for oral use.
 Potential adverse effects include cytopenia, especially neutropenia, rarely pancytopenia, reduced appetite/nausea, increased ALT enzyme activity and, potentially, renal compromise.
-Use of EIDD-1931 should be reserved for:
+Use of EIDD-1931 should thus be reserved for:

-• Cats relapsing after treatment with GS-441524 or remdesivir at adequate dosages.
+- Cats relapsing after treatment with GS-441524 or remdesivir at adequate dosages.

 Treatment with feline interferon (IFN), polyprenyl immunostimulant, or mefloquine

-• Combinations of IFN omega, polyprenyl immunostimulant, and mefloquine have been used in the period following the end of treatment with GS-441524 (or remdesivir) in some cats; however, currently there is no evidence to suggest they are needed as high response rates of over 85% have been seen without these adjunct treatments;
+- Combinations of IFN omega, polyprenyl immunostimulant, and mefloquine have been used in the period following the end of treatment with GS-441524 (or remdesivir) in some cats; however, currently there is no evidence to suggest they are needed as high response rates of over 85% have been seen without these adjunct treatments;

-• Mefloquine has also been used to treat cats with FIP when cost constraints absolutely prohibit the use of a full course of, or increased dosage of, more effective antivirals such as GS-441524.
+- Mefloquine has also been used to treat cats with FIP when cost constraints absolutely prohibit the use of a full course of, or increased dosage of, more effective antivirals such as GS-441524.
 Studies are needed to evaluate its effectiveness but it should only be used when absolutely no alternatives are available as GS-441524 is known to be very effective.

 For information about what to monitor while treating FIP please read ‘What to look out for when treating FIP’.
-We also have some hints and tips based on common questions from vets which you can read FAQs about treating FIP with oral GS-441524 and/or injectable remdesivir.
-If you prefer webinar content, please watch Feline Infectious Peritonitis – A new era in diagnosis and treatment.
+We also have some hints and tips based on common questions from vets which you can read FAQs about treating FIP with oral GS-441524 and/or injectable remdesivir or Feline Infectious Peritonitis (FIP) Updates | BOVA.
+If you prefer webinar content, please watch ‘Feline Infectious Peritonitis – A new era in diagnosis and treatment’ or find out recent webinars here ‘Feline Infectious Peritonitis (FIP) Updates | BOVA’.

 Further reading